daraomur/daraomur/README.md

 ## Research

-### Prospective MSc Thesis (2026)
+### MSc Thesis (May 2026)
-"Integrating Spatial Omics Signal Transduction Pathway Analysis and Machine Learning to Predict Chemotherapy Response in Colorectal Cancer"
+"Validation of a Machine Learning Derived Methylation-based Diagnostic Classifier for Sinonasal Tumors"

 ### BSc Thesis (2025)
 "The contribution of FOXP1-regulated genes to schizophrenia risk"